The Linux distributions and packages listed in this section are supported for this release on x86-64.

 libx or a similar X Window System package is installed.

-The Oracle Unbreakable Enterprise Kernel can be installed on x86-64 servers running either Oracle Linux or Red Hat Enterprise Linux.
-As of Oracle Linux 5 Update 6, the Oracle Unbreakable Enterprise Kernel is the default system kernel.
-An x86 (32-bit) release of Oracle Linux including the Oracle Unbreakable Enterprise Kernel is available with Oracle Linux 5 update 7 and later.
+The Unbreakable Enterprise Kernel for Oracle Linux can be installed on x86-64 servers running either Oracle Linux or Red Hat Enterprise Linux.
+As of Oracle Linux 5 Update 6, the Unbreakable Enterprise Kernel is the default system kernel.
+An x86 (32-bit) release of Oracle Linux including the Unbreakable Enterprise Kernel is available with Oracle Linux 5 update 7 and later.

 32-bit packages in these requirements lists are needed only if you intend to use 32-bit client applications to access 64-bit servers.